sandialabs/NuMAD/docs/_build/html/_sources/index.rst.txt

 of a turbine blade by hand, or by trial and error, and the software tools used for such designs are most effective when integrated into automated optimization and analysis algorithms.
-A new version of the software tool NuMAD (Numerical Manufacturing And Design) for the design and modeling of wind turbine blades is developed and described.
+A new version of the software tool `NuMAD (Numerical Manufacturing And Design) <https://github.com/sandialabs/NuMAD>`_ for the design and modeling of wind turbine blades is developed and described.

-Newly released NuMAD 3.0, is structured to be run from a scripting environment and easily called by optimization processes.
+Newly released :ref:`NuMADv3`, is structured to be run from a scripting environment and easily called by optimization processes.
-This is a major update from the previous release, NuMAD 2.0, which relied on the use of a graphical user interface.
+The previous release, :ref:`NuMADv2`, relied on the use of a graphical user interface.
 Modifications were made to the MATLAB-based source code to decouple the internal functions from the graphical user interface, and additional functionality was added for convenience in performing high-fidelity finite element analysis.
 NuMAD 3.0 has been successfully implemented for optimization of large, flexible rotor blades, and is suitable to be made available for public use.

 .. _developers: